 VKRP Across the Academic Year

-A combination of training opportunities, assessments, data reports, and resources help teachers to get the most out of their VKRP experience.
+A combination of training opportunities, assessments, data reports, and resources help teachers get the most out of their VKRP experience.

 Four kids hanging out together on the playground